Film is love at first sight.

-Together with SeaShorts Festival, B-Side City will be featuring one filmmaker per country within the Southeast Asian region to shed some light on the creatives and industry.
-We have Cambodia's San Danech.
+Together with SeaShorts Festival, B-Side will feature one filmmaker per country in South East Asia to shed some light on the creatives and industry.
+We have Cambodia’s San Danech.

 A Million Years will be screened as part of S-Express Cambodia.